 If your child comes out of their room you must take them straight back.
 Ignore any requests for food, drink or talking.
 Take them back to their room, say "goodnight" and leave.
 You may have to take your child back many times before they get the message.

 Respond to your child during the night

-In the beginning, respond to your child as you normally do throughout the night (e.g. sitting with them).
+In the beginning, respond to your child as you normally do throughout the night (such as sitting with them).
 Research shows that most children will naturally begin sleeping through the night within 1–2 weeks of falling asleep quickly and easily at bedtime.
 If your child continues to wake during the night after two weeks, then use the same checking method described above for the nighttime wakings too.
-Avoid taking your child out of the room overnight to e.g. watch TV or have a drink, as this will only reinforce bad habits.
+Avoid taking your child out of the room overnight (for example to watch TV or have a drink) as this will only reinforce bad habits.

 If there is an activity which your child associates with going to bed and this activity also keeps them awake overnight, slowly remove this activity or item from their bedtime routine.

 Common things which children use to fall asleep but keep them awake overnight include:

 - computer/Playstation games